canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

 #### Write an autoinstall configuration

-Create your cloud-init configuration, making sure to leave the identity section out so that no user is created during
+Create your cloud-init configuration, making sure to omit the identity section so that no user is created during
 installation:

 ```